oliviabedford24/employee-data-sql/README.md

 The code was written in pgAdmin.
 For best results, run the code in pgAdmin or other SQL-friendly software.

 The code contained in this directory is my work and mine alone.
-I received input and guidance from my instructors and the tutors employed by Rice University, but the code itself is my work.

 Thank you!